ACANETS/eece-6540-labs/Labs/lab2/README.md

 ## Purpose

-We use matrix-multi example to demonstrate how OpenCL supports kernel functions that define how computation is carried out on a partition of the whole dataset or task.
+We use matrix_multi example to demonstrate how OpenCL supports kernel functions that define how computation is carried out on a partition of the whole dataset or task.

 ## Key Implementation Details
 The implementation covers basic concepts of OpenCL programming such as platform/device selection, command queue, buffers and kernel.